How many of you would like the best and quickest way to get your students to listen ?

 Click on any of the pictures to see more about the products: We have also included cute manipulatives if you want to use these cards in a math center.

-This is a fun one for the kiddos who need practice with sequencing numbers to 10.
+This is a fun one for students who need practice with sequencing numbers to 10.
 They love the dogs!
 There is also manipulatives with numbers if you want to use them in a number center.

 This is our Skip Counting scoot bundle with 3 games in one!
-The students love the pets and the cute manipulatives.
+The students love the pets and the cute manipulatives that come with each set.

 We have this one on multiplication and there is also one on division.

-This is a fun way to see if your kiddos know their blends.
+This is a fun way to see if your students know their blends.

 This is another fun game that is very popular!
 Check out all the comments